snoyberg/conduit/README.md

 that number and sends them back downstream.
 You should use the `mapC` function for this.

+Take a file and, for each line, print out the number of bytes in the line (try using bytestring directly and then conduit).

 _Further exercises wanted, please feel free to send PRs!_

 ## Legacy syntax